BagelSeasoning234/IcoConverter/README.md

 # Ico Converter

-A .png to .ico converter application written in WPF.
+A .png to .ico converter application.

 ## Features